Key Definitions – Diverticular Disease

 Are Diverticulitis, Diverticulosis, and Diverticular disease the same thing?

-No. Diverticulousis is the formation of diverticula, Diverticulitis is when diverticula become infected or inflamed, and Diverdictular disease is the blanket term to describe both conditions.
+No. Diverticulosis is the formation of diverticula, Diverticulitis is when diverticula become infected or inflamed, and Diverticular disease is the blanket term to describe both conditions.

 Researchers aren’t certain what causes diverticulosis to progress to diverticulitis.
 It may be due to feces, food, or bacteria becoming lodged in the diverticula.

 Diverticulosis usually doesn’t have any symptoms and doesn’t require treatment.
 You may need treatment if you develop diverticulitis, however.

 Diverticulosis vs. diverticulitis: What’s the difference?

 With such similar names, it’s easy to confuse the two.
 Diverticulosis means that small pockets have formed in the wall of your intestine.
 You might not even know they are there.
 But if one or more of those pockets becomes inflamed or infected, you have diverticulitis.
 It’s possible to have diverticulosis and never develop diverticulitis.